-Borax Snowflake Crystal making is a fun STEAM activity for children of all ages.
+Borax crystal snowflakes are a fun STEAM activity for children of all ages.
 Remember STEAM stands for Science, Technology, Engineering, Art, and Math!
-These snowflake crystals are also great if you live in a warmer climate that doesn't see much real snow or if you just want to make some fun decorations!
+These snowflake crystals are also great if you live in a warmer climate that doesn’t see much real snow or if you just want to make some fun decorations!

 This post may contain affiliate links.
 Please read my disclosure statement for more information.

 Everyone knows that no two snowflakes are alike.
 We got to explore snow with our first snow storm of the year a few weeks ago.
 After looking at real snowflakes under the microscope, we read up on snowflakes with books like Snowflake Bentley and The Story of Snow.
 But our snow melted quickly.
 So, we decided to make our own “Snow Crystals”….or at least these really wonderful Borax Crystal Snowflakes!

 Borax Crystal Snowflakes

 Step 1: Make you Snowflakes shapes out of the pipe cleaners.
 Remember; do not make your snowflakes larger than the mouth of your jar.
 You can get as creative as you want creating your snowflakes! *To start, our daughter wanted a pink snowflake and our son wanted a blue one!
 We cut our pipe cleaner into two pieces and twisted those two pieces together.
 Then we cut another piece the same length as the first two and twisted it on to create our six legged snowflake.
 The children then cut even smaller pieces and proceeded to wrap those around each end.*

 Step 2: We used string to tie our snowflakes to the Popsicle sticks.
 It took a little practice and adjustment to make sure they would be fully submerged but not touch the bottom of our jars.